llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

 LLVM fences do not have address space information, thus, fence codegen usually needs to conservatively synchronize all address spaces.

-In the case of OpenCL, where fences only needs to synchronize user-specified address spaces, this can result in extra unnecessary waits.
+In the case of OpenCL, where fences only need to synchronize user-specified address spaces, this can result in extra unnecessary waits.
 For instance, a fence that is supposed to only synchronize local memory will also have to wait on all global memory operations, which is unnecessary.